kapvm4444/create-express-starter/README.md

 ## Using Mongoose & MongoDB Atlas

 - The app is configured to use `mongoose@5` for MongoDB Atlas.
-- Ensure your `.env` file includes your MongoDB Atlas connection string and relevant credentials.
+- Make sure your `.env` file includes your MongoDB Atlas connection string and relevant credentials.
+- You can use any cloud MongoDB provider, but Atlas is easiest to get started!

 ---